 Because these loans are guaranteed by the government, they offer service members great terms and rates.

 Getting married can be a huge expense.
-If you need cash to pay for some or all of your wedding costs, you may want to consider a wedding loan.
+If you need cash to pay for some or all your wedding costs, you may want to consider a wedding loan.

-To be fair, what we’re really talking about here is a personal loan for the purposes of paying wedding expenses.
+What we’re really talking about here is a personal loan for the purposes of paying wedding expenses.
 Plenty of lenders will make loans to cover the costs of a wedding, and payments can sometimes be spread over as many as seven or eight years.

 To learn more about the specific government loan type you’re interested in, check with the appropriate agency or government-sponsored enterprise (GSE) responsible for issuing these loans.

-You should use caution with this type of personal loan and only consider it if you can get a substantially lower overall interest rate.
+Use caution with this type of personal loan and only consider it if you can get a substantially lower overall interest rate.
 Also, if you choose to go the route of a debt consolidation loan, you need to have the discipline to stick to a budget and not add to your existing debt.

-When you need a loan to pay for higher education, private student loans actually offer less flexibility than their government-backed equivalents.
+When you need a loan to pay for higher education, private student loans offer less flexibility than their government-backed equivalents.

 Some examples of why private student loans are a poor choice include:

-- they have variable interest rates that can suddenly rise
+- They have variable interest rates that can suddenly rise.

-- they offer no loan deferment, forbearance or forgiveness like federal loans do
+- They offer no loan deferment, forbearance, or forgiveness like federal loans do.

-- they are offered by institutions designed to make a profit
+- They are offered by institutions designed to make a profit.

 This government-funded agency offers loans with reasonable rates and terms for things from expansion to short-term working capital.

-Hard money loans are often referred to as the ‘loan of last resort’ for borrowers with bad credit.
+Hard money loans are often referred to as the loan of last resort for borrowers with bad credit.
 They are used when a conventional mortgage or home equity loan is impossible to get.

 They are usually secured by property — sometimes a personal residence — and are frequently used to fund business operations or expenses.
 These loans are usually short-term and can be very risky.
 For these reasons, commercial loans are a poor choice for a personal loan.

 Bridge loans are loans designed to bridge a gap between the purchase of something and the permanent source of financing for it.
 Bridge loans are usually of very short duration.
 Because of this, they can charge an extremely high APR.

-A bridge loan that charges 6% interest for a loan that comes due in three months can actually be more expensive than if you borrowed on a credit card.
+A bridge loan that charges 6% interest for a loan that comes due in three months can be more expensive than if you borrowed on a credit card.
 And, due to their short duration, they are not a wise choice as a personal loan.

 The problem with many construction loans is that they can be expensive and risky.
-It used to be that small builders and developers could get their own financing and could “lend” the homeowner the money as part of the construction process.
+It used to be that small builders and developers could get their own financing and could lend the homeowner the money as part of the construction process.
 That went away to a great degree after the home mortgage meltdown.

 Now, with the homeowner responsible for getting a construction loan, if anything goes wrong during the building process, they are on the hook.